The Abyss - Big Bugs

 The Isopoda are best known for the tiny woodlice, sowbugs or pillbugs found on land, also known

-crabs and lobsters, there are thousands of species on land and in the sea, but all pale in
+crabs and lobsters, there are thousands of species both on land and sea, but all pale in

 deep sea gigantism.
 Dominant scavengers of the sea floor, these crawlers grow over a foot in